jaconel/dotfiles/README.md

 files in there.
 Anything with an extension of `.zsh` will get automatically included into your shell.
 Anything with an extension of `.symlink` will get symlinked without extension into `$HOME` when you run `script/bootstrap`.

-## what's inside

-A lot of stuff.
-Seriously, a lot of stuff.
-Check them out in the file browser above and see what components may mesh up with you.
-[Fork it](https://github.com/holman/dotfiles/fork), remove what you don't use, and build on what you do use.

 ## components